 Use Xfinity Email After Disconnecting Service

-You can still use your Xfinity email after disconnecting service, as long as you signed in within 90 days before disconnecting the service.
-So, if you plan on disconnecting the service, make sure to sign in to your email first if you want to keep it.
+You can still use Xfinity email after canceling service and keep Comcast email after disconnect, as long as you signed in within 90 days before disconnecting the service.
+So, if you plan on disconnecting the service, make sure to sign in first if you want to keep comcast.net email address active.

-Also, you will need to sign in to your account at least once every nine months afterward if you want to maintain access to the email account.
+Also, you will need to sign in to your account at least once every nine months afterward if you want to maintain access.
+This is part of the Xfinity email retention policy and Comcast email after cancellation rules, otherwise your Xfinity email account inactive status may lead to loss of access.

 Set Up a Third-Party Email App (IMAP)